Tomasz Lis: Life and career

 Lis was born on 6 March 1966 in Zielona Góra to parents Stefan and Wanda (née Adamkiewicz).
 He attended the Edward Dembowski High School No. 1 in Zielona Góra.
 He subsequently graduated from the Faculty of Journalism and Political Sciences at the University of Warsaw.
-He began his career in 1984 publishing an article in a pro-Soviet newspaper Banner of Youth (Sztandar Młodych), an organ of the Union of Socialistic Youth in Poland (Związek Socjalistycznej Młodzieży Polskiej).
+He began his career in 1984 publishing an article in a pro-Soviet newspaper Banner of Youth (Sztandar Młodych), an organ of the Polish Socialist Youth Union.
 In 1992, he received a scholarship and studied for a year at Loyola University New Orleans.

 After the fall of communism in Poland, he worked on Public Television Polish Television (TVP) after winning an open competition for the post of a newsreader.
 From 1994 to 1997, he was a correspondent in Washington, D.C. for TVP.
 From 1997 to 2004, he was on Fakty TVN on the Polish television station TVN.

 In 2003, he published his book Co z tą Polską?
 (What's with Poland?), which became a bestseller in Poland (selling over 100,000 copies).

 From 2006-07, he was editor-in-chief of Wydarzenia.
 From late 2010 to February 2012, he was editor-in-chief of the current affairs weekly, Wprost.
 In March 2012, he took over as editor-in-chief of Newsweek Polska.
 In 2017, Lis was shortlisted for the European Press Prize, for his columns in Newsweek Polska.